MLOpsGroup47/autobird/reports/README.md

 One of the biggest challenges in our project was handling packages and dependencies across different machines.
 Ensuring that all environments could run the same libraries consistently turned out to be difficult, especially due to hardware differences.
 In particular, an older Mac with an Intel chip could not support newer versions of PyTorch, which required us to adapt our setup accordingly.
 We also encountered persistent issues with the Librosa library, which failed to run reliably across machines and took considerable time to troubleshoot.
 Eventually, this issue was resolved by switching from Librosa to TorchAudio, which provided better compatibility and allowed all team members to run the same pipeline.
 Overall, managing dependencies and achieving a stable, reproducible environment was one of the most time-consuming aspects of the project.

-Getting our training docker to run on GPU in gcloud.
+We ended up spending many hours to get our training docker to run in gcloud.
+When building the images on the cloud and running it, the data from the bucket could not load, or it could not load modules.
+Thus we ended up building images locally and push them to the Artifact Registry which worked without any changes in the code and still used data from the bucket.

 Struggles of student s214776 - The preprocessing pipeline was difficult to implement correctly, and integrating Distributed Data Parallel (DDP) into `train_engine.py`.
 Ensuring no data leakage was a pain, as audio files had to be chunked while keeping all chunks from the same file within a single dataset split.
 This was necessary to prevent chunks from the same audio appearing in the training, validation, and test sets.
 Keeping track of which files were used during training also required careful handling.